guilhemmarchand/nmon-for-splunk/docs/hec_deployment.rst

 Splunk HEC / nmon-logger deployment
 ===================================

-**Since the version 1.9.10, the nmon-logger for Splunk HEC provides a 100% agent less configuration using the Splunk http input:**
+**The "nmon-logger" package for Splunk HEC provides a 100% agent less configuration using the Splunk http input:**

 .. image:: img/splunk_hec_deployment.png
    :alt: splunk_hec_deployment.png
    :align: center

+The nmon-logger is **not** a Splunk application, this is an independent package to be deployed to your Operating System.

 **This deployment provides the following features:**